discrete-notes/discrete-notes.github.io/_posts/2020-04-20-network-decomposition-3-centralized.md

 ## Growing a ball

-A technique to ensure that the interior/border ratio is large is to build the ball around the selected center in the following way.
+A technique to ensure that the interior/border ratio is large is to build the ball around the selected center in the following way, called *ball carving*.

 * Start with only the center
 * Iterate the following: